"What is a herd share program?

 Here you can SEE how and where your milk is produced.
 You can see for yourself the conditions that the animals are raised in.
 It just takes one visit to the farm to see for yourself that these are happy animals.
 I am happy to give any prospective (or existing) shareholder a tour of the facilities, including the milk processing room.
 You will see that things are kept very sanitary and clean! :)

 "Why choose A Better Way Farm & Goat Dairy?

 We are a licensed dairy inspected and certified by the state of Virginia.
 We are held to strict sanitation and quality control standards.
 The health of our animals is also part of the inspection/certification process.
 Each animal's blood is pulled, by a vet, and tested for diseases that can be passed to humans through milk.
 Our raw milk is tested by the state periodically for bacteria and unallowed substances.
 Where ever you get your milk from, it is important to ask questions about health and testing standards!
-Our herd is certified Brucellosis free by the state of Viriginia and we retest for all diseases that can pass through milk regularly.
+Our herd is certified Brucellosis free by the state of Viriginia and we retest annually.

 Our animals are healthy and happy!
 They have lots of room to roam and satisfy their curiosity.
 Quite simply, they live a very good life here on this farm!

 Why choose goat milk over cow milk?
 Does it have a “goatie“ flavor?

 Goat's milk vs. cow's milk.
 There are many advantages to goat milk!
 Goat's milk is more nutritious than cows milk, easier to digest, kinder to the Earth (cows are hard on the environment) and its naturally homonogized too!
 For more detailed information about these reasons and more, click here: http://www.mtcapra.com/benefits-of-goat-milk-vs-cow-milk